Newborn Session Hints aka "Sleepy Baby Tips"

 4. Extras - Diapers, wipes, swaddle blankets & anything to make you feel more comfortable!
-We have water & coffee.
+We have water & coffee and a few snacks.
 You are welcome to bring food for you and non-messy, non-crumbly snacks for siblings.

 5. Special Items - We have all the hats, wraps, blankets, & props you will need.
 But if there is something special to your family that you would like photographed with your baby, feel free to bring it along!

 TIP: Try to keep your baby awake as much as possible the morning of your session!
 No need to make them miserable, but don't let them sleep all morning!

 The purpose of a long, drawn out bath is to keep baby awake for some time before you leave for the session.
 After the bath, put on a diaper ONLY and give them a FULL feeding.
 Keep baby safe and warm in the car seat - if you are able to do this with diaper only, that is wonderful.
 If you need to put something on them, a simple snap onesie or sleeper is best.
 We want to avoid the marks that socks, clothes, and tight diapers leave and be able to remove things easily!
 Please do not use LOTION on your baby after the bath!
 Flaky skin is common and most can easily be removed in the editing process.
 Lotion makes a baby's skin glossy and shiny which is not good for pictures!

 TIP: Get dressed and have the car packed before feeding baby so it's the last thing you do before heading to the studio!

 Our studio is located in the East Beach neighborhood of Norfolk.
 There is ample parking on both sides of the street, but most new parents park right in front of our door!
 It says 2 hour parking, but don't worry - you can stay longer if you're in our studio!
 You can turn around in the marina parking lot and park on our side of the street to easily unload!